65 years of our campaign

 "The life of a man is heavier than the entire Earth"(Samuel Smiles – British writer).

-Our father, Tairyū, and our mother, Michiko, through the movement and campaigns for the opening of the retrial on the Fukuoka Incident, fought for many years to achieve a society that protects the life of even one human being.
-We think that continuing this movement can help build a road for the reopening of processes and connect with the passing of the baton in the future relay.
-If we can prove Mr. Nishi's innocence, then this will hasten the revision of the law for the opening of retrials now full of flaws and even the abolition of the death penalty.
+Our father, Tairyū, and our mother, Michiko, through the campaigns for the opening of the retrial on the Fukuoka Incident, fought for many years to achieve a society that protects the life of even one human being.
+We think that continuing our campaign can help build a road for the reopening of processes and connect with the passing of the baton in the future relay.
+If we can prove Mr. Nishi's innocence, then this will hasten the revision of the law for the opening of retrials, now full of flaws, and even the abolition of the death penalty.
 Above all, we are convinced that this will be one more step towards building a society that protects life.
 Although, even in the future, the struggle promises to be long and hard, we want to go ahead and continue the campaign undertaken.
 We will continue to consume many pairs of straw sandals until we meet the day we are waiting for.
 We will not give up.
 We can't take off our straw sandals!

 Seimeizan Schweitzer Temple